kyleblee/daily_recipes_gem/NOTES.md

 ## A list of process and progress along the way to use on the blog post:
     - First, used "bundle gem daily_recipes" to automatically generate the project files.
 Then, created a remote git repository and hook it up to my local repository after making my first commit.
+    - Once I had the file structure set up.
+I planned out the user flow of my CLI application in NOTES.md.
+The general gist was...(see PLANNING below and include in post)

 ## PLANNING
     - What is the gem: A CLI application that scrapes the latest recipes on the homepages of allrecipes.com, recipe.com, and seriouseats.com, and presents them to the user so they can choose a recipe and get more information.